codegen¶

 The generated function is of the form F(x, t, p) or F(x, t, r, p) depending on whether the system has specified inputs or not.

-right_hand_sideSymPy Matrix, shape(n, 1)
+- right_hand_sideSymPy Matrix, shape(n, 1)

 A column vector containing the symbolic expressions for the right hand side of the ordinary differential equations.
 If the right hand side has been solved for symbolically then only F is required, see form [1]; if not then the mass matrix must also be supplied, see forms [2, 3].

-coordinatessequence of SymPy Functions
+- coordinatessequence of SymPy Functions

 The generalized coordinates.
 These must be ordered in the same order as the rows in M, F, and/or G and be functions of time.

-speedssequence of SymPy Functions
+- speedssequence of SymPy Functions

 The generalized speeds.
 These must be ordered in the same order as the rows in M, F, and/or G and be functions of time.

-constantssequence of SymPy Symbols, optional
+- constantssequence of SymPy Symbols, optional

 All of the constants present in the equations of motion.
 The order does not matter.

-mass_matrixsympy.Matrix, shape(n, n), optional
+- mass_matrixsympy.Matrix, shape(n, n), optional

 This can be either the “full” mass matrix as in [2] or the “minimal” mass matrix as in [3].
 The rows and columns must be ordered to match the order of the coordinates and speeds.
-In the case of the full mass matrix, the speeds should always be ordered before the speeds, i.e. x = [q, u].
+In the case of the full mass matrix, the coordinates should always be ordered before the speeds, i.e. x = [q, u].

-coordinate_derivativessympy.Matrix, shape(m, 1), optional
+- coordinate_derivativessympy.Matrix, shape(m, 1), optional

 If the “minimal” mass matrix, form [3], is supplied, then this column vector represents the right hand side of the kinematical differential equations.

-specifiedssequence of SymPy Functions
+- specifiedssequence of SymPy Functions

 The specified exogenous inputs to the system.
 These should be functions of time and the order does not matter.

-linear_sys_solverstring or function
+- linear_sys_solverstring or function

-Specify either numpy or scipy to use the linear solvers provided in each package or supply a function that solves a linear system Ax=b with the call signature x = solve(A, b).
+numpyorscipyto use the linear solvers provided in each package or supply a function that solves a linear systemAx=bwith the call signaturex = solve(A, b).
 For example, if you need to use custom kwargs for the SciPy solver, pass in a lambda function that wraps the solver and sets them.
+Ifsympyorsympy:<method>is provided, the linear system will be solved symbolically in an efficient manner.<method>method can be any valid method forsolve(), such asLU,CH, orCRAMER.
+The default isLUif onlysympyis provided.
+The symbolic solve only works with the Cython generator.- constants_arg_typestring

 The generated function accepts two different types of arguments for the numerical values of the constants: either a ndarray of the constants values in the correct order or a dictionary mapping the constants symbols to the numerical values.
 If None, this is determined inside of the generated function and can cause a significant slow down for performance critical code.
-If you know apriori what arg types you need to support choose either array or dictionary.
-Note that array is faster than dictionary.
+If you know apriori what arg types you need to support choose either

 The generated function accepts three different types of arguments for the numerical values of the specifieds: either a ndarray of the specifieds values in the correct order, a function that generates the correctly ordered ndarray, or a dictionary mapping the specifieds symbols or tuples of thereof to floats, ndarrays, or functions.
 If None, this is determined inside of the generated function and can cause a significant slow down for performance critical code.
-If you know apriori what arg types you want to support choose either array, function, or dictionary.
-The speed of each, from fast to slow, are array, function, dictionary, None.
+If you know apriori what arg types you want to support choose either

 Generates a numerical function which can evaluate the right hand side of the first order ordinary differential equations from a system described by one of the following three symbolic forms: